-ftc.gov: The Federal Trade Commission has a number of consumer publications that you can download, including "Building a Better Credit Record."
-On the initial screen, select the Tips & Advice tab and choose For Consumers from the drop down menu.
+ftc.gov: The Federal Trade Commission has a number of consumer publications that you can download, including "Fixing Your Credit."
+On the initial screen, select the Tips & Advice tab and choose For Consumers from the drop-down menu.
 In the Take Action section in the middle of the page, click Order Free Resources.
-On the Free Publications to Share page, click Credit & Loans, then scroll down to the report.
+On the Free Publications to Share page, click Credit & Loans, then scroll down to the article.